-BayEcotarium Edu-Ventures
+BayEcotarium Ed-Ventures

-- This is a Live Interactive Exploration Experience in the natural environment for a global audience. - Participants will explore a habitat with a Wildlife Expert and content will be configured based on the audience by our Education Specialists - There will be different environments: underwater, wetlands and forests, and each adventure will immerse the audience into that environment.
+- Live Interactive Exploration Experience in the natural environment for a global audience. - Participants explore a habitat with a Wildlife Expert and content configured based on the audience by our Education Specialists. - Environmental biodiversity: underwater, wetlands and forests, and each immerse adventure takes the audience on a spiritual journey.

-- Guests will explore underwater peering through the lens of an Underwater Remotely Operated Vehicle (ROV) while it explores - Aerial drones and surface cameras will be used to capture footage and broadcasting live from the field. - Guests will be able to ask questions real-time and get responses as they explore. - The unpredictable features of the wild will give the audience a unique experience
+- Guests explore underwater peering through the lens of an Underwater Remotely Operated Vehicle (ROV) while it explores. - Aerial drones and surface cameras used to capture footage and broadcast live from the field. - Guests are able to ask questions real-time and get responses as they explore. - The unpredictable features of the wild gives the audience a unique experience.